-- Our General Fund increased due to a reduction in operating expenditures as a result of staff shortages. - Our Special Education Fund increased due to additional revenue received from local tax sources as a result of rising property values as well as a reduction in operating expenditures as a result of staff shortages. - Our Student Activities Fund increased due to the transfer in of two Student Activity funds which were held under the Special Education Fund. - Our Self-Funded Health Fund decreased due to a higher than expected increase in medical claims throughout the year. - Our Capital Projects Fund increased due to additional revenue from the cost sharing contribution top-up from each fund as well as delayed expenditures during the current fiscal year as a result of COVID-19.
+- Our General Fund increased due to an increase in revenue from local tax sources along with the Districts ability to capture indirect cost recovery from grant awards. - Our Special Education Fund increased due to an increase in revenue from local tax sources along with an increase in Federal COVID-19 funding (ARP) used to offset one-time capital and program costs. - Our Student Activities Funds increased due to the revenue generation from students fundraising activities throughout the fiscal year. - Our Self-Funded Health Fund decreased due to the closeout of our self-funded health insurance plan and the run-out of claims received. - Our Capital Projects Fund increased due to additional revenue from the cost sharing contribution top-up from each fund as well as delayed expenditures during the current fiscal year as a result of the current economic climate.